 - Choose Outlook > Preferences... and click on Notifications & Sounds.
-Turn off the alerts and sounds for new mail notifications, and let SpamSieve notify you only when you receive new non-spam messages. - If you're using an IMAP account, choose Tools > Accounts....
+Turn off the alerts and sounds for new mail notifications, and let SpamSieve notify you only when you receive new non-spam messages. - If you're using an IMAP account, choose Tools ▷ Accounts....
 Select your account and click the Advanced... button.
-Make sure that Always download complete message bodies is checked.
+Make sure that Download headers only is unchecked.